coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/introduction_to_julia.md

 ## Pre-requisite Knowledge

 Attendees of the workshop should already be familiar with a programming language and should have already installed and been able to run an example of a Julia code snippet.
+The guidance for doing this is available via the [Intro to Julia Workshop Information Page](../../programme_information/intro_to_julia.ipynb).